syedahmedkhaderi/microsco-pilot/README.md

 **Figure D** traces the image quality across the entire experiment.
 *   **Traditional (Orange Line):** Suffers from a constant "Drift Penalty" (the gap between 8.4 and 9.0) because it moves too slowly, allowing environmental noise to accumulate.
 *   **SmartScan (Green Line):** Consistently maintains higher quality (closer to 9.0).
-The green line stays *above* the orange line for almost every region, validating our Physics-Informed ML approach.
+The green line stays *above* the orange line for almost every region, validating our Optimization approach.

 ---